The Stonehenge Transportation Mystery

 D = S x 1/N

 Where D is the distance, the load is raised, s is the distance any one pole is blocked up, and N is the total number of pole ends in the system.
-Given n is the number of pole ends lifted simultaneously, the mechanical advantage for any symmetrical pole configurations will be N/n.
+Given n is the number of pole ends lifted simultaneously, the mechanical advantage for any symmetrical pole configuration will be N/n.

-So, the fact that a pole bends like a bow storing energy makes it easier to carry.
+So, the fact that a pole bends like a bow, storing energy, makes it easier to carry.
 So easy in fact, that it acts as a lever and gives you a mechanical advantage.
 This principle would be well known as it is the same principle as how a bow works as it is a store of potential energy, you can’t throw an arrow 100 metres, but the bowing of the wood channelled through a small area (the string) give you the potential energy.

 Walk like an Egyptian